Navotas: American occupation

-October 12, 1903 – the town was again merged with Malabon by virtue of Act No. 942.

-January 16, 1906 – Navotas finally became an independent municipality with the enactment of Act No. 1442 which separated it from Malabon.
+On October 12, 1903, the town was returned to Malabon by virtue of Act No. 942.
+On January 16, 1906, Navotas regained its independent municipality status with the enactment of Act No. 1442 which separated it from Malabon.

+Philippine independence

-November 7, 1975 – Navotas was transferred from the Province of Rizal to the newly formed National Capital Region or Metro Manila, by virtue of Presidential Decree No. 824.
+On November 7, 1975, Navotas was transferred from the province of Rizal to the newly formed National Capital Region or Metro Manila, by virtue of Presidential Decree No. 824.

+Cityhood

-June 24, 2007 – Navotas became a highly urbanized city by virtue of Republic Act No. 9387 dated March 10, 2007, after a plebiscite was conducted.
+On June 24, 2007, Navotas became a highly urbanized city by virtue of Republic Act No. 9387 dated March 10, 2007, after a plebiscite was conducted.

 Geography

 Topography

 Navotas is a coastal town in the northwest part of Metro Manila.
 It is a narrow strip of land with an aggregated shoreline of approximately 4.5 km.
 It is bordered on the north by Obando, Bulacan along Sukol Creek which separates it from Balt; on the south by the city of Manila; on the east by the cities of Malabon and Caloocan and bodies of water such as Binuangan River, the Daang Cawayan River, the Dampalit River, the Batasan River, the Navotas River, the Bangculasi Channel, the Malabon Channel and the Estero de Maypajo; and on the west by Manila Bay.
+Islands encompassed by the city include Navotas Island, where the city proper is located, and Isla Pulo.

+Land reclamation, which includes the Navotas Fish Port Complex, had increased the city's land area.
+Projects such as the Navotas Boulevard Business Park and the Navotas Fish Port Complex expansion by the Philippine Fisheries Development Authority are expected to add up to 680 ha to the city's land area.